lawyexe/WROPPS_24/README.md

-# README del Equipo The bits and bytes
+# The bits and bytes Team README

-¡Bienvenidos a nuestro Readme de equipo!
+Welcome to our Team Readme!

-### Integrantes:
+### Members:
 - Wendy Quintero
 - Jean C. Morales
-- Leslie González
+- Leslie Gonzalez

-### Institución:
+### Institution:
-Escuela Secundaria Pedro Pablo Sánchez, La Chorrera, Panamá
+Pedro Pablo Sanchez High School, La Chorrera, Panama.

-### Descripción:
+### Description:
-Este registro documenta nuestra emocionante travesía en la competencia con nuestro vehículo autónomo.
-Estamos impulsados por el desafío de integrar componentes avanzados como el puente H, 3 sensores ultrasónicos, cámara Pixy, motor DC y Arduino Uno.
-Nuestro objetivo es superar cada desafío que se presente en la competencia, utilizando tecnología de vanguardia para alcanzar el éxito. Únetenos en esta emocionante aventura donde combinamos creatividad, ingeniería y trabajo en equipo para cumplir nuestras metas.
+This log documents our exciting journey in the competition with our autonomous vehicle.
+We are driven by the challenge of integrating advanced components such as the H-bridge, 3 ultrasonic sensors, Pixy camera, DC motor and Arduino Uno.
+Our goal is to overcome every challenge we face in the competition by utilizing cutting-edge technology to achieve success.
+Join us in this exciting adventure where we combine creativity, engineering and teamwork to accomplish our goals.

-### Objetivos:
+### Objectives:
-- Diseñar y construir un vehículo autónomo funcional.
-- Integrar tecnologías avanzadas para mejorar la precisión y funcionalidad.
-- Competir y destacarnos en la competencia regional.
+- Design and build a functional autonomous vehicle.
+- Integrate advanced technologies to improve accuracy and functionality.
+- Compete and excel in the regional competition.

-### Metodología:
+### Methodology:
-- Investigación exhaustiva sobre componentes y tecnologías utilizadas.
-- Diseño iterativo y pruebas rigurosas para optimizar el rendimiento del vehículo.
-- Colaboración estrecha entre los miembros del equipo para resolver desafíos técnicos y de diseño.
+- Exhaustive research on components and technologies used.
+- Iterative design and rigorous testing to optimize vehicle performance.
+- Close collaboration among team members to solve technical and design challenges.

-### Agradecimientos:
+### Acknowledgments:
-Queremos expresar nuestro agradecimiento a nuestros mentores, profesores Kathia Castillo, Mitzy Marin y Demetrio por su apoyo continuo y orientación en este emocionante proyecto.
+We would like to express our thanks to our mentors, Professors Kathia Castillo, Mitzy Marin and Demetrio for their continued support and guidance in this exciting project.

+Translated with DeepL.com (free version)

 ### Contacto:
 Para más información o colaboraciones, contáctanos en wendy.quintero11r@gmail.com o visita nuestra red social @ciencia_pps.